jaredly/redoc/Readme.md

 ## Things still to be implemented

-- [ ] Interactive code samples!
+- [x] Interactive code samples!
   - [x] First pass - include the compiled javascript for code samples so you can see the result
-  - [ ] Second pass - make the code samples editable, with an in-page compiler so you can experiment
+  - [x] Second pass - make the code samples editable, with an in-page compiler so you can experiment
-- [ ] Parse the bsconfig.json and package.json of a project
+- [x] Parse the bsconfig.json and package.json of a project
   - [x] to determine the github url
     - [ ] support all types of github specifications https://docs.npmjs.com/files/package.json
   - [x] name, source directories, etc.
 - [ ] Handle ocamldoc (see included octavius source) so we can build ocamly projects too
 - [ ] Support crowdin translations
 - [ ] Support docs versioning -- hang on to older versions & provide links to them
+- [ ] Better tokenization, split camel-cased words up to tokenize separately

 ## itemized work to do